nicokurtovic/SIMIO/docs/content/api_simio.rst

    to ``False``, then the function will only return the string of the ms file path, but not generate the ms file itself.

-   ..warning:: Use it if you want to calculate the visibilities with ``CASA ft``.
+   .. warning:: Use it if you want to calculate the visibilities with ``CASA ft``.

-   Args:
    :param simobj: (simio_object) **SIMIO** object containing the information of
                    the synthetic observation that will be generated.
    :param generate_ms: (bool) Set to ``True`` if the measurement set is to be